tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/Serverless 应用中心/框架支持/快速部署 Nextjs 框架_intl_en.md

 :::
 </dx-codeblock>
 <dx-alert infotype="notice" title="">
 - Here is only a sample bootstrap file.
-Please adjust the specific operations according to your actual business scenario.
+Adjust the specific operations as needed.
 - The sample uses the standard node environment path of SCF.
 When debugging locally, you need to change it to your local path.
 </dx-alert>
 2. After the creation is completed, you need to run the following command to modify the executable permission of the file.
 By default, the permission `777` or `755` is required for it to start normally.
 Below is the sample code: